What Is a Webhook? A Plain-English Guide With Examples

 - Cost

-The clear advantage to using them is that they’re automatic.
-They don’t require you or your tool to spend effort and resources to query the API of the tools you need to interact with.
-You just maintain a server able to accept the webhooks, and it receives the news.
+The clear advantage is that they’re automatic.
+When an event occurs, the data comes to you — without you or your tool spending effort and resources to query the other app’s API.
+You just maintain a server able to accept the webhooks, and it receives the news when the event occurs.

-With this automation, comes improved performance.
-Because there’s no manual action or querying involved in this interaction, it can happen so much faster.
-The second something happens and triggers the webhook, the piece of software receiving it jumps into action.
+With this automation comes improved performance.
+Because there’s no manual action or querying involved in this interaction, it can happen far faster.
+The second something happens and the event triggers the webhook, the piece of software receiving it jumps into action.

 Improved performance also has a positive impact on your bottom line.
 Without webhooks, your software might need to pull from an API at regular intervals.
-That would mean that every 10 or 15 minutes, you’re using CPU or RAM which can really cost your business, especially if you’re hosted on the cloud.
+That would mean that every 15 minutes, you’re using CPU or RAM which adds up quickly, especially in the cloud.

-With webhooks, that other business is the one calling you, so you share the resource load and spend a lot less money in the process.
+With webhooks, the other app is the one calling yours, so you share the resource load and spend a lot less money in the process.

 Because webhooks involve communicating with third-party servers, it’s important to authenticate the requests they use.
 For some organizations, the security requirements of the contracts they sign with their clients make this extremely important.
 Here are a few ways that developers and the organizations they work with authenticate these requests: